 However, I'm not convinced.
 Maybe we aren't reaching them effectively, and thus, it’s us who need to change.*

-*Just a quick note, this blog is focusing on over 65’s only.
-No disrespect to Baby Boomers, but there’s enough conjecture written about you already.
-Which brings me onto my second point.
-There is little to no research on this topic (thanks Statista), so prepare for a wild, under-sourced and opinion-based ride.
+*Just a quick note, there is little to no research on this topic (thanks Statista), so prepare for a wild, under-sourced and opinion-based ride.

 The ageing of Facebook.